Sea turtle: Marine debris

-Another danger to sea turtles comes from marine debris, especially plastics which may be mistaken for jellyfish, and abandoned fishing nets in which they can become entangled.
+Another danger to sea turtles comes from marine debris, especially plastics, such as in the Great Pacific Garbage Patch, which may be mistaken for jellyfish, and abandoned fishing nets in which they can become entangled.

 Sea turtles in all types are being endangered by the way humans use plastic.
 Recycling is known of and people recycle but not everyone does.
 The amount of plastic in the oceans and beaches is growing every day.
 The littering of plastic is 80% of the amount.

 When turtles hatch from their eggs on the beach, they are already endangered with plastic.
 Turtles have to find the ocean by themselves and on their journey from land to sea, they encounter a lot of plastic.
 Some even get trapped in the plastic and die from lack of resources and from the sun being too hot.

 Sea turtles eat plastic bags because they confuse them with their actual diet, jellyfish, algae and other components.
 The consumption of plastic is different for every breed of sea turtle, but when they ingest the plastic, it can clog their intestines and cause internal bleeding which will eventually kill them.

 In 2015, an olive ridley sea turtle was found with a plastic drinking straw lodged inside its nose.
 The video of Nathan J. Robinson has helped raise considerable awareness about the threat posed by plastic pollution to sea turtles.

 The research into turtle consumption of plastic is growing.
 A laboratory of Exeter and Plymouth Marine tested 102 turtles and found plastic in every one of their stomachs.
 The researchers found more than 800 pieces of plastic in those 102 turtles.
 That was 20 times more than what was found in the last research.
 Those researchers stated that the most common things found were cigarette buds, tire, plastic in many forms and fishing material.

 The chemicals in the plastic that sea life eats damages their internal organs and can also clog their airway.
 The chemicals in the plastic that they eat is also a leading cause of the death of the turtles.
 If the turtles are close to laying eggs, the chemicals that they ingested from the plastic can seep into their eggs and affect their offspring.
 It is unlikely for the baby sea turtles to survive with those chemicals in their system.

 There is a large quantity of plastic in the ocean, 80% of which comes from landfills; the ratio of plankton to plastic in the ocean is one to six.
-The "Great Pacific Garbage Patch" is a swirl of garbage in the Pacific Ocean that is 20 ft deep and contains 3.5 million tons of garbage.
+The Great Pacific Garbage Patch is a swirl of garbage in the Pacific Ocean that is 20 ft deep and contains 3.5 million tons of garbage.
 This is also known as the "plastic island".